 This process can also be referred to as architectural illustration, architectural visualization, 3D rendering, or 3D visualization.

-Using rendering in architectural design doesn’t just give architects helpful visual references as they work on a concept, it also enables them to market their design to clients, solicit feedback for design refinement, and keep projects moving forward.
+Using rendering in architectural design doesn’t just give architects helpful visual references as they work on a concept, it also enables them to market their design ideas to clients, solicit feedback for design refinement, and keep projects moving forward.

 The process of rendering can be found in a variety of disciplines, from manufacturing to engineering.
 Developing images that give a comprehensive view of designs is widely utilized in visualizing new products, equipment systems, machinery, and even to visualize entire landscapes.